sjywdxs/sjywdxs/_news/announcement_2.md

 related_posts: false
 ---

-Our paper [*Look Before You Leap: An Exploratory Study of Uncertainty Analysis for Large Language Models*](https://arxiv.org/abs/2307.10236) is accepted at IEEE Transactions on Software Engineering (TSE).
+Our paper <a href="https://arxiv.org/abs/2307.10236">Look Before You Leap: An Exploratory Study of Uncertainty Analysis for Large Language Models</a> is accepted at IEEE Transactions on Software Engineering (TSE).